ibexa/documentation-user/docs/content_management/content_organization/copy_move_hide_content.md

 There are multiple ways to delete multiple items, for example:

-- in Content Tree, select multiple items.
+- in content tree, select multiple items.
 Then click the three dots menu and select **Delete**
 - in content item's details screen, the **Sub-items** tab, select multiple items and click **Delete**